 Oxygen is an enemy to oils.
 Don't overly tighten your bottle caps as they could potentially break and allow oxygen in, but do always ensure that you keep all bottle caps screwed tightly onto each of your oils.

 Store Oils Away from Direct Sunlight And Ideally In a Dark Location

 Direct sunlight and UV rays are especially damaging to all oil types.
 Repeated exposure to any light source may be damaging to oils as well.
 Store your bottles in a room that does not receive much, if any direct sunlight.
-Ideally, store your bottles in a cabinet, container or boxes to protect them from all light sources.
+Store your bottles in a manner that prevents them from being repeatedly exposed to light sources.